sosucat/sosucat.github.io/index.markdown

 ![profile pic](assets/images/profile1.jpg){: width="250" }

 <b>Sosuke Ichihashi</b> is an HCI (Human-Computer Interaction) researcher from Japan.  <br>
 As a M.Sc.
-(Interdisciplinary Information Studies) Candidate in the [Information Somatics Lab](https://www.star.rcast.u-tokyo.ac.jp) of The University of Tokyo RCAST, he focuses on inventing novel thermal interface technologies that augment interpersonal communications or media experiences.
+Candidate in the [Information Somatics Lab](https://www.star.rcast.u-tokyo.ac.jp) of The University of Tokyo, <u>he focuses on inventing novel thermal interface technologies that augment interpersonal communications or media experiences</u>.

 He is passionate about creating interactive thermal experiences using such interfaces.
-He also explores augmentation techniques of human cognitive skills as a research collaborator of the [JST ERATO JIZAI Body Project](https://www.jst.go.jp/erato/inami/en/member.html).
+He also explores augmentation techniques for human cognitive skills as a research collaborator of the [JST ERATO JIZAI Body Project](https://www.jst.go.jp/erato/inami/en/member.html).

 Before joining the Information Somatics Lab, he received Bachelor's degree in Civil Engineering from [Kyoto University ICP](https://www.s-ge.t.kyoto-u.ac.jp/int/en).
 His research is presented in several HCI conferences (ACM UbiComp MIMSVAI, IEEE ISMCR) and domestic conferences (VRSJ, IPSJ EC, SICE SI) and submitted to ACM CHI.

 ## You can find my publications at:
 ### International Conference